logzio/Lambda-Metric-Shipper/README.md

-# CloudWatch Metrics Shipper - Monitoring Lambda
+# CloudWatch Metrics Shipper

 This is an AWS Lambda function that scheduled to collect CloudWatch metrics and send them to Logz.io in bulk, over HTTP.
+The example below shows how to monitor Lambda metrics.
+You can of course monitor additional AWS services.

 ## Step 1 - Creating the Lambda Function